-- 25. Effectively communicating the strategic vision down the line to lower-level managers and employees has the value of: - A. inspiring company personnel to unite behind managerial efforts to get the company moving in the intended direction. - B. helping company personnel understand why "making a profit" is so important. - C. making it easier for top executives to set stretch objectives. - D. helping lower-level managers and employees better understand the company's business model. - E. helping the management in formulating a balanced scorecard.
+- 26. Effectively communicating the strategic vision down the line to lower-level managers and employees has the value of - A. explaining "where we are going and why" and, more importantly, inspiring and energizing company personnel to unite to get the company moving in the intended direction. - B. helping company personnel understand why "making a profit" and "having a business plan" are so important. - C. making it easier for top executives to set and communicate the company's stretch objectives. - D. helping lower-level managers and employees better understand the company's business model. - E. aiding lower-level managers and employees in formulating and achieving a balanced scorecard.
+It is particularly important for executives to provide a compelling rationale for a dramatically new strategic vision and company direction.
+The defining characteristic of a well-conceived strategic vision is what it says about the company's future strategic course-"where we are headed and what our future product-customer-market-technology focus will be."
+Vision statements galvanize action among company personnel.
+Alternatively, mission statements of most companies say much more about the enterprise's present business scope and purpose-"why we exist."
+When company personnel don't understand or accept the need for redirecting organizational efforts, they are prone to resist change.